haithun/myCert/README.md

 (`http://127.0.0.1:8000/admin` in a development configuration).
 You can so this in two ways:

-1. either make this user a superuser with access to all models
+1. Make this user a superuser (with access to all models).
 2. Set the is_staff flag and enable access on the `Certificate` models.

 See https://docs.djangoproject.com/en/dev/topics/auth/ for more information on